 After two hundred years, the small village of Lestampe, nestled in a limestone fold of the Goulet, despite the ravages of time, revolutions, and pillaging, still retains what continues to be called "the castle."
 In fact, it is only a part of what was the splendid residence mentioned in documents scattered across the departmental archives of Lozère, Gard, the Grand Seminary of Mende, and among several individuals in Chasseradès.

-Guillaume Pérrier, originally from Lestampe, was born in 1720, from a bourgeois family of Lestampe.
-His father, Charles Pérrier, engaged in the fabric trade for a time, with more or less success, as he was imprisoned in Anduze and Nîmes for being a bad payer.
-However, he ensured the education of his children: two boys, Guillaume and Joseph known as Labro, and a girl, Louise.
-Very intelligent and possessing a sense of business, Guillaume Pérrier pursued his studies, and through hard work and perseverance, he even became a lawyer.
+Guillaume Pérrier, originally from Lestampe, was born in 1720 to a bourgeois family.
+His father, Charles Pérrier, engaged in the fabric trade for a time, with mixed success, as he was imprisoned in Anduze and Nîmes for being a bad payer.
+However, he ensured the education of his children: two boys, Guillaume and Joseph (known as Labro), and a girl, Louise.
+Very intelligent and possessing a strong sense for business, Guillaume Pérrier pursued his studies, and through hard work and perseverance, he eventually became a lawyer.

-But the legal intricacies soon became insufficient for his activity; he embarked on tax collection, particularly of the “equivalent” (tax on meat and wine).
-Thanks to his tireless activity and robust health as a mountain man, he expanded “his business” and soon became the general farmer of taxes for part of Languedoc and Aquitaine.
+But the legal intricacies soon became insufficient for his boundless activity; he embarked on tax collection, particularly of the "equivalent" (a tax on meat and wine).
+Thanks to his tireless energy and robust health as a mountain man, he expanded his business and soon became the general farmer of taxes for part of Languedoc and Aquitaine.

-Knowing how to leverage his connections, he successively became, a power of attorney of the county of Eu; secretary of the commands of the Duke of Penthièvre; a member of his council.
-In 1784, Guillaume de Pérrier, Baron of Mirandol, was an advisor to King Louis XVI, secretary-general of the French Navy, and general administrator of His Majesty's estates.
-One could say that little Guillaume had, without wasting time, climbed to the highest levels of the ladder.
+Knowing how to leverage his connections, he successively became a power of attorney of the county of Eu, secretary of the commands of the Duke of Penthièvre, and a member of his council.
+By 1784, Guillaume de Pérrier, Baron of Mirandol, was an advisor to King Louis XVI, secretary-general of the French Navy, and general administrator of His Majesty's estates.
+One could say that little Guillaume had, without wasting any time, climbed to the highest levels of the social ladder.

-In the meantime, his fortune had become colossal, and he acquired immense estates (just at the castle of Lestampe, in 1793, it took 49 days to take inventory!).
-While to maintain the lavish lifestyles of royal courts, old noble families were going bankrupt and were forced to sell lands, rights, and castles, some, like our Guillaume, were managing just fine.
+In the meantime, his fortune had become colossal, and he acquired immense estates (just at the castle of Lestampe, in 1793, it took 49 days to complete the inventory!).
+While old noble families were going bankrupt to maintain the lavish lifestyles of royal courts and were forced to sell lands, rights, and castles, some, like our Guillaume, were managing just fine.
 Thus, the descendants of the Good Lady of Mirandol (Morangiès de Baltz) gradually sold all their lands to Guillaume Pérrier.

 He would be the last to carry this title, and he would not bear it for long.
-The Revolution of 1789 was there, which would destroy even more rapidly than it had amassed this immense fortune.
+The Revolution of 1789 was already looming, which would destroy this immense fortune even more rapidly than it had been amassed.

 On May 23, 1790, Pérrier wrote to his steward Rousset: "I have always feared civil war... my fears are starting to come true.
 The evil communicates from one to another, and I fear even more a general conflagration as there is defection in the troops and the executive power is powerless and without vigor.